The King is Ed

 The level of musicianship is staggering; the dynamics something you can only get from really good musicians who play well together playing well together.
 The production is pristine - Ted Templeman and Don Landee take a bow - light and airy and packed full to the brim with the entire band's personality.
 The songs are bulletproof ...
 I'm The One, Jamie's Crying; Little Dreamer: Running With The Devil; Ice-Cream Man ... there's not a dud among them.
 The whole album moves and breathes and swings ...

 Most people forget that the Van Halens came from a jazz background.
 In the lumpen world of hard rock and heavy metal, they were the only ones who genuinely knew how to swing.
+Go and listen to Hang ‘em High.
+Then realise that impossibly fast and impossibly complex guitar part is being swung - swung at that tempo in that pattern.

 Boy, could they swing ...